StL3wi/CalendarRacingService/README.md

 I have been working on this bot for over a year with different improvements and features with each version.
 There used to be a version with SQL, but I have since moved to using JSON files for the events as I found it might be easier for each user to work with.

-# Future Features

-## Admin DM Commands
-- `!EndAll` - Ends all events
-- `!CloseAll` - Closes all open threads
-- `!AddEvent` - Adds event to the Google Calendar
-- `!RemoveEvent` - Removes event from the Google Calendar
-- `!EditEvent` - Edits event in the Google Calendar

-## Admin Commands
-- `!end` - Ends the current event
-- `!close` - Closes the current thread
-  - *These are in the works as of 5/12*

-## User Commands
-- `!Info` - Returns information about the event
-- `!IntrestedAll` - Adds the user to the config.json file under the TaggedUsers list to always be tagged in all future events
-  - The bot will return a message confirming the user's decision, as this may be a lot of pings
-- `!NotIntrestedAll` - Removes the user from the config.json file under the TaggedUsers list to always be tagged in all future events
-- `!Upcoming` - Returns a list of all upcoming events (Range will be set in the config.json file)

-## Future Improvements
-- Improve and implement Serilog logging
-- Improve and implement the console to be more user friendly

-## General Use Features
-- **Debug Mode** - Adds more debugging to the console.
-Saves all logs to a file, and allows the user to test features on a different server
-- **ResetOnRestart** - The bot will delete all JSON files for the calendar events and start fresh
-- **DebugLogging** - The bot will log extra events to the console and to a file

 ## Feature List